Documentation

 • Source Name - A descriptive label (e.g., test-ip4).
 This is permanent, so choose something meaningful.

-• Subdomain - This becomes part of your pixel URL.
-For example, entering ip4 produces a URL on the ip4-pixel subdomain.
+• Subdomain - This becomes part of the pixel URL the platform generates for this source.

 • Retention Days - The number of days MX8 Labs will retain exposure records.
-The default is 7.
+There is no pre-filled default, so enter a value (at least 1) that matches your measurement window.

 • Enabled - The toggle is on by default.
 Turn it off if you want to configure the source without activating it yet.